Stay in the Loop

 Comparing creative impulses, a century apart

-The compact exhibit, curated by Rosenbach director of collections Judith M. Guston, permits visitors to do more than marvel at the technical skill and artistry of Meggendorfer (1847-1925) and Fu (1969- ).
+The compact exhibit, assembled by Free Library of Philadelphia Children's Literature Research Collection curator Christopher A. Brown, permits visitors to do more than marvel at the technical skill and artistry of Meggendorfer (1847-1925) and Fu (1969- ).
 It encourages viewers to consider each artist in the context of his or her time, comparing influences, inspirations, and what they express through their work.

 Meggendorfer is considered the modern originator of the moveable book, though the concept predates him.
 A German publisher and satirical illustrator, Meggendorfer’s moveable books were intended to delight and educate children, but also appealed to adults for their nimble wordplay and social commentary.
 In the City Park (Im Stadtpark, 1887-1890), a fold-out book of 14 double-sided panels, could be arranged on a tabletop in almost infinite patterns to create an elegant Victorian park filled with well-dressed patrons.
 Meggendorfer added a dose of reality in the form of a beggar.
 He accosts an affluent gentleman, who fingers his vest pocket for a coin.

 Fu, based in Philadelphia, became fascinated with pop-up books as a girl growing up in New Jersey.
 Her practice includes award-winning stop-motion animation and fine photography, the latter of which is evident in her book art, which is motivated in part by curiosity about her Chinese heritage.
 In 2018, the Moveable Book Society presented Fu its Meggendorfer Prize for paper engineering for Tao Hua Juan Ji (Source of the Peach Blossoms, 2017), a huge pop-up measuring 14 by 21 feet.